 - 1 small head broccoli, washed and cut into florets (about 2 cups cut)

 - 1 red bell pepper, seeded and thinly sliced

 - 1 cup sliced mushrooms

 - 2 tablespoons seasoned rice vinegar

 - Cook the rice noodles according to the package instructions and drain.
 Set aside.

 - Add additional oil if necessary then add the broccoli, carrot, bell pepper, onion, and mushrooms.
-Cook about 5 minutes, stirring occaionsally, until the vegetabels are tender to your liking.
+Cook about 5 minutes, stirring occasionally, until the vegetables are tender to your liking.
 Add the garlic and cook for 1 minute.
 Add the chicken back to the skillet.

 - In a small bowl, whisk together the chicken broth, ginger, soy sauce, rice vinegar, chili garlic sauce, and cornstarch.
-Pour the sauce in the skillet and bring to a boil, stirring frequently.
-Reuce the heat to a simmer and allow the sauce to thicken.
+Pour the sauce into the skillet and bring to a boil, stirring frequently.
+Reduce the heat to a simmer and allow the sauce to thicken.
 Add the cooked rice noodles to the skillet and mix together.
+Serve immedaitely.